Wireless Workbench 6 System Control Software

 - Configurable interference and hardware alerts

-- Fixed TV Data for Italy and the Netherlands.
+- Updated TV Data for Italy, Belgium, and the Netherlands.

 - If you are running the Mac OS X Yosemite Operating System, be sure to run version 10.10.4 or later.
 Earlier beta versions of the Operating System are not supported.